drobin04/Dashboardify/to-do.md

 * 12/15/23 - Added shared function for populating HTML table from db results
 * 12/15/23 - Added widget type for SQLiteResultsList, which displays a table from a given query to a DB (Sqlite DB must be hosted with this app and accessible by this app)
 * 12/15/23 - Fixed bug with existing SQL Server widget and new SQLiteresultslist widget where the fields on the Edit Widget Dialog don't fully re-populate all of the fields with existing data.
+* 12/16/23 - Add delete_user.php
+* 12/16/23 - Fixed bug on dashboard select dropdown, where you couldn't change the dashboard when viewing the cachedpage.html.
+Now works properly (Redirects to the dashboard on index.php, necessary for functionality / to load the data)
+* 12/16/23 - Added ability to remove admin rights in setup page

 ## 12/13 Bugfix Finished - New User Experience / First widget creation bugged
 Upon brand new DB creation, some weird GUID appears in the URL bar for 'SelectDashboardID', and when creating a first widget, it seemingly doesn't get saved to this dashboard.